babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 ## Using client tools to work with Babelfish

-Many people use SQL Server Management Studio (SSMS) on MS Windows to connect to Babelfish.
+Most people use SQL Server Management Studio (SSMS) on Microsoft Windows to connect to Babelfish.

 However, there is an ever-growing community which prefers to use the command line to work with the server.
 Those users have the following command-line tool choices on Linux:

 - sqlcmd: Using the MS SQL interface
 - tsql: Using the FreeTDS command line tool

-- psql: Using an extended version of psql
+Note that there is also a `psql` version for Babelfish, but that is not reliable.
+Therefore, it is strongly recommended not to use it.

 ### Using sqlcmd to connect to the DB cluster {#babelfish-connect-sqlcmd}